Building a Jamstack blog with free Cloudflare hosting and SEO

 Creating the project

 Let's start by creating our Nuxt.js project.
-You'll need to have Node.js
+You'll need to have Node.js v18.0.0 or newer

 and npm